Silvia Lospennato

 Silvia Gabriela Lospennato (born 21 December 1977) is an Argentine political scientist and politician, currently serving as National Deputy elected in Buenos Aires Province since 2015.
 She is a member of Republican Proposal (PRO).

 Lospennato was previously Undersecretary of Government in the City of Buenos Aires during the mayoralty of Mauricio Macri.

 Early life and education

 Lospennato was born on 21 December 1977 in Buenos Aires.
-She studied Political Science at the University of Buenos Aires Faculty of Social Sciences, graduating in 2003, and counts with a degree on Technology and Environmental Law from the Instituto Tecnológico de Buenos Aires.
+She studied Political Science at the University of Buenos Aires Faculty of Social Sciences, graduating in 2003, and has a degree on Technology and Environmental Law from the Instituto Tecnológico de Buenos Aires.
 She is married and has two children.